Land (Art) Making

 Our research projects could produce various results: ranging from a physical intervention to a poem, a performance to a publication, from a meeting to an installation.
 The public we are focusing on includes foresters, farmers, landscape designers and government officials.
 We would also like to reach a broader audience as well as the public at large.

 These two landscapes defined by waste were selected because they clearly indicate the influence humans can have on nature, including the unwanted and dangerous effects our impact may have.
 With a multidisciplinary group of landscape architects, ecologists, waste-experts and local users, we will conduct research into the past, present, and future of these damaged landscapes.
 The landscapes will be scrutinized through two perspectives: the history of the local nature and the history of human activities in the area.
 This pilot will research how location-specific/land-based/multidisciplinary research can take place.
-With this we will create a method that develops knowledge about field research through an artistic perspective.
-We will place art and design as research forms next to more formal research disciplines.
-An important part of this pilot will be experimenting with documentation of the expeditions and making the results public.
+With this we will continu to create a platform method that develops knowledge about field research through an artistic perspective.